With release of Pandora Papers, news stories focus on success of South Dakota becoming the national leader on trust investment. Mission accomplished.

 Under Governor Janklow’s vision, South Dakota started down the road to becoming a financial powerhouse drawing such companies as Citibank to come to our state.
 And part of his vision also included making South Dakota more investment friendly, including for trust investment.

-According to the website, “The Governor’s Trust Task Force” was originally assembled with the goal of establishing and maintaining South Dakota’s stature as the premier trust jurisdiction in the United States,” according to the Division of Banking website.
+According to the website, “The Governor’s Trust Task Force” was originally assembled with the goal of establishing and maintaining South Dakota’s stature as the premier trust jurisdiction in the United States,” according to the Division of Banking.

 If you think about it, Business Insider is actually writing their expose’ on South Dakota accomplishing what it set out to do those many years ago.